 Disappointingly Flatpak apps are not called Flaps. flatpak enables many sandboxed apps via flathub.
 It is shiny and GUI-friendly, and seems to include update infrastructure.
 It claims to be a secure way of running apps sandboxed, but may not be especially secure.
 It is at least, tidier for package maintainers so makes it easier to distribute software.
 The cost is that desktop integration is only kind-of functional.

-For Ubuntu, Flatpak is well supported, but not installed per default.
+For Ubuntu, Flatpak is almost well supported, but not installed per default.

 The major pain-point of flatpak for me is the portal system, which is a bit of infrastructure that we as users would prefer to know nothing about, but which we can’t help but notice because of its obstrusiveness.
 When a flatpak app tries to ask a local app to open a file – e.g. a PDF view to open PDF files – rather than being a 1-click operation, it’s a tedious rigmarole, telling you that a PDF app selector has opened, which you click on to see the PDF selector which it in turn asks you then asking you anew each time which PDF app you would like to use.
 Every single time.